 Summers can be brutal.
 When the temperature soars, the heat and humidity can make your already active oil glands hyperactive.
 You eventually end up with excessive sebum around the T-zone, itchy rashes, sunburn, and premature signs of aging.
-This is why you need a strong skin care routine as your first line of defense.
-Scroll down to find out how to take care of your skin during the harsh summer months.
+This is why you need a proper skin care routine as your first line of defense.
+In this article, we will show you how to take care of your skin and keep it glowing during summer.
+Keep reading.

 1. Consider Changing Your Face Wash